Much has been written about words that sell and a lot of it on the Internet refers to copywriting.

 You can, however, when speaking directly to somebody, use longer sentences to embed ideas and presupposition in a prospect's mind.

 That is artful sales language.

-So although I'd like to tell you there are certain magic words that sell, it's not possible because the important words for each prospect will be unique to them.
+So although I'd like to tell you there are certain magic power words that sell, it's not possible because the important words for each prospect will be unique to them.

 There are ways of structuring your language that are more persuasive.